Connect with others who understand.

 • Hearing loss

-If you notice any of these side effects after your treatment stops, talk to your doctor.
-They will come up with a treatment plan to help you manage them.
+If you develop any of these side effects after your treatment stops, talk to your doctor.
+They’ll come up with a treatment plan to help you manage them.

 Managing Side Effects of Chemotherapy